blockmason/link-workshop/activity3/activity3.md

   });
 });
 ```
->Compare what you see with the code in `index.html`.
+>Compare what you see here in `app.js` with the code in `index.html`.

-### Creating the Loan
+### Create the Loan
-For each function in our `App` object in `app.js`, we need to take an instance of the deployed Lending smart contract in order to then apply the smart contract function such as `addLoan(...)`.
+For each function in our `App` object in `app.js`, we need to take an instance of the deployed Lending smart contract in order to then apply a smart contract function such as `addLoan(...)`.
 ```
     App.contracts.Lending.deployed().then(function(instance) {
         // Call instance.addLoan(...) for example